nathanMcL/AI-0-.-0-/TextAdventure/Readme.md

 -	The `config` file will prevent the API’s secret key from being stored in the main program. <br>
 -   The `.gitignore` file will prevent the `config` file from being uploaded. <br>

-At this point, I did a sudo system update and sudo upgrade, followed by `pip install --upgrade openai`. <br>
+At this point, I did a `sudo apt update && sudo apt upgrade`, followed by `pip install --upgrade openai`. <br>

 - Once I was able to get my program to run.
 Then once the opening story scenario is printed the first set of choices (left and right) is available for the user to make their choice.
-Upon making the selection of:
+Upon making the selection of:<br>
 ``` 'You raise your head from writing, do you look "left", "right", or "leave"?\n').lower() ```

 ### Error Message 1